William Byron wins wild NASCAR race at remodeled Atlanta

 AP Sports Writer

-The result was 47 lead changes among an Atlanta-record 20 drivers, a traffic jam of tightly bunched cars at the front of the field, wrecks taking out several top contenders, and a bunch of smashed-up race cars to lug home.
+There were 46 lead changes among an Atlanta-record 20 drivers, a traffic jam of tightly bunched cars that never got too far away from each other over a more than four-hour race, nine wrecks that took out several top contenders, and a bunch of smashed-up race cars to lug home.

+“It’s difficult, it’s stressful, it’s a different type of racing,” said Rudy Fugle, the winner’s crew chief.

 Bryon was leading off the final restart with 13 laps to go.
-Bubba Wallace briefly grabbed the top spot, only to have Byron pass him right back.
+Bubba Wallace briefly grabbed the top spot, only to have the No. 24 Rick Hendrick Motorsports Chevrolet pass him right back.

-Wallace still seemed to be in the most enviable position, especially if he could get a helpful push for a slingshot on the final lap.
-But everyone behind Byron started jostling for position, all of them wanting to put themselves in position to make the winning move.
+Going for his second career victory, Wallace still seemed to be in the most enviable position, especially if he could get a helpful push for a slingshot on the final lap.
+But everyone behind Byron started dueling for position, all of them wanting to put themselves in position to make the winning move.

 That worked out perfectly for Byron, who pulled away to win by 0.145 seconds over Ross Chastain while the final wreck of the day sent four cars — including Wallace — spinning across the line.